okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * A PUT request to [update a user](/docs/api/resources/users.html#update-user) didn't delete all unspecified properties.
 (OKTA-133499)
 * The [Dynamic Client Registration API](/docs/api/resources/oauth-clients.html) didn't display the complete error message for requests to update a client.
 (OKTA-134440)
-* We improved the messages returned with some error codes for [OpenID Connect client apps](/docs/api/resources/oauth-clients.html).
+* We improved the messages returned with some error codes for OpenID Connect and OAuth 2.0 client apps using the [`/oauth2/v1/clients`](/docs/api/resources/oauth-clients.html) and [`/api/v1/apps`](/docs/api/resources/apps.html) endpoints.
 (OKTA-135294)

 ### Does Your Org Have This Change Yet?